StadlerlabRice/WW-CoV2-project/COVID_WW_tasks-list.md

 - [x] Make the code robust to new columns in the sample registry -- _Loading specific columns only, tell users to add new columns only after a certain column.._

 ## Streamlining
+- [x] _sample_registry :_ Pick which subset of rows to read by matching the week to `Description/Comments` field. _See if the read_sheets() can get discrete ranges of rows_.
-- [ ] Collapse the spiking/vaccine processing into separate functions so the code is more consise
+- [ ] Collapse the spiking/vaccine processing into separate functions so the code is more consise and make them operate conditionally
+- [ ] Simplify all temporary column names in the script for easy understanding. _Sample_name -> Sample_week ; assay_variable -> ? ;
 - [ ] Need more clarity and an easier way to see which variable is being used where - Tube_label vs Biobot_id etc. and need to remove redundancy.. _ex: Biobot ID column is generated with a formula in google sheet, can be done in R -- but will miss user evaluation for edge cases_
-- [ ] Simplify all temporary column names in the script for easy understanding. _Sample_name -> Sample_week ; assay_variable -> ? ;

 # 9-4-22 - plotting tasks for Lauren